brageon/debt/README.md

 (Cost of work, Quality of work, Speed of work, Stick to timelines, Robust processes, Transparency in collaboration, Proven by testimonials expertise), (An idea, A ready functional specification, An MVP, Active development, A product in need of improvement/evolution).
-Teams of BA, PM, DevOps.
+Teams of BA, PM, DevOps, Testers.

 **Software Development Costs:**
 * **Research Provision:**